Information for Patients and Families

 Supporting family and carers

-Emotional support may be needed with adapting to a changing lifestyle both for the patient and their family.
-Sometimes it can help to talk with someone who is not part of the family and who is a professionally trained and skilled listener and able to offer support with the challenges that living with a progressive illness can bring.
+Emotional support may be needed with adapting to a changing lifestyle, living with an illness and managing loss.
+Sometimes it can help to talk with someone who is not part of the family and who is a professionally trained and a skilled listener and able to offer support with the challenges that living with a progressive illness can bring.

 We also organise regular events aimed at supporting carers such as a restaurant evening at the Ipswich site for patients and their carers so they can enjoy a social activity in a supportive environment.